 SeaPak Maryland Style Crab Cakes

-These crab cakes deliver more starchy filler than actual shellfish.
+These crab cakes almost deliver more starchy filler than actual shellfish.
 Somewhere, a Marylander is shaking his head.

 SeaPak Shrimp Scampi